pythonIsFast/Text2Pen/README.md

 # Text2Pen
 Text2Pen is a Tool that lets you write handwritten Text into OneNote by inputting Text.
-# SOME FEATURES ARE CURRENTLY UNAVAILABLE DUE TO LEGAL REASONS
+# SOME BACKEND FEATURES ARE CURRENTLY UNAVAILABLE DUE TO LEGAL REASONS

 # ---